numpy/numpy/doc/source/user/basics.creation.rst

         [27,  9,  3,  1],
         [64, 16,  4,  1]])

-3 - ND array creation objects
+3 - ndarray creation objects
 -----------------------------

-The ND array creation objects e.g. :func:`numpy.ones`, :func:`numpy.zeros`, and
+The ndarray creation objects e.g. :func:`numpy.ones`, :func:`numpy.zeros`, and
 :func:`default_rng.random` define arrays based upon the desired shape.
+The
-ND array creation objects can create arrays with any dimension by specifying how many dimensions and length along that dimension in a tuple or list.
+ndarray creation objects can create arrays with any dimension by specifying how many dimensions and length along that dimension in a tuple or list.